NSW

 Tues–Fri 10.00 to 4.00, Sat–Sun 10.00 to 2.00.
 Closed Mon and all NSW public holidays.

-Yarrila Arts and Museum (YAM) is located in the heart of Coffs Harbour within the new, vibrant community hub, Yarrila Place.
+Yarrila Arts and Museum (YAM) is located in the heart of Coffs Harbour within the cultural and civic hub, Yarrila Place.

-John Tuckwell, Vessels, 2021.
+John Tuckwell, The birds are out, 2022, porcelain.
+Photograph: Gloria Malone.
 Courtesy the artist and Yarrila Arts and Museum

 Troy Emery, Extravagant Wallaby, 2023.
 Photograph: Jonathan Cohen.
-Courtesy the artist, Michael Reid Galleries and Yarrila Arts and Museum
+Courtesy the artist.
+Michael Reid Galleries, Sydney and Yarrila Arts and Museum

 Southern Highlands